Under Warehouseman at Bradbury and Evans

 At approximately 1.30am Michael Fitzhenry arrived at their house; Robert was preparing for bed.
 Mr Fitzhenry entered the building and confronted Robert over the robbery.
 Panicked by the sight of his manager, a struggle ensued between the two men.
 Eventually Michael Fitzhenry gained the upper hand, and protesting, struggling and no doubt extremely fearful, Robert was taken with considerable difficulty to the Bow Street Station House.
 A terrified Elizabeth and his mother Mary Ann followed.
 We have no indication of what it was that Robert was accused of stealing from Bradbury and Evans, but if found guilty of the crime after trial it is likely that he would have been sentenced to several months’ hard labour in prison.
 This punishment was extremely harsh and was meant to act as a deterrent.
 It could have taken the form of walking a treadmill for hours at a time; repeatedly moving heavy cannon balls from one pile to another over a set distance; stone breaking; turning a crank handle thousands and thousands of times a day; or oakum picking, which involved separating out strands of tarry rope so that the individual fibres could be reused.
 This was an extremely painful task and caused the prisoners’ hands to bleed heavily.
 As he was taken to the Station House, so many different emotions must have been racing through his mind; fear of imprisonment and losing his job which was the only source of income for his family; and probably shame, his father was a printer who I speculate worked at Bradbury and Evans, his wife, mother and fellow housemates had witnessed his arrest, and his co-workers would all know of his crime.

 Robert and Elizabeth had spent their married life living in poverty around the slums of Clare Market district just off the Strand in London.
-They had lived in and around Clements Lane, at one time in a house which had an incredible 41 people resident.
+They had lived in and around Clements Lane, at one time in a house which had an incredible forty-one people resident.
 The lane was surrounded by both human burial grounds and animal slaughterhouses; the sights and smells must have been completely overwhelming.
 Their house overlooked the infamous Enon Baptist Chapel, which is now the site of the London School of Economics.
 The chapel had been built by a Mr Howse as a speculative business opportunity, he became both the Minister and Landlord.
 He charged such low fees for burials that not only members of his congregation but most of the poor in the area used the Baptist Chapel to bury their dead.
-It opened in 1822, and measured just 59 feet by 29 feet.
-It was divided into 2 parts; the upper part was used for worship, and separated only by a thin boarded wooden floor, the vault underneath was used for burials.
-It had been worked out that the maximum number of burials that could take place in a space of that size was 1,200; however, over a 16 year period between 10,000 and 12,000 burials actually took place.
+It opened in 1822, and measured just fifty-nine feet by twenty-nine feet.
+It was divided into two parts; the upper part was used for worship, and separated only by a thin boarded wooden floor, the vault underneath was used for burials.
+It had been calculated that the maximum number of burials that could take place in a space of that size was one-thousand two-hundred; however, over a sixteen year period between ten-thousand and twelve-thousand burials actually took place there.
 The stench was reported as being intolerable; people would frequently faint during services and would be covered with black insects which the locals knew as ‘body bugs’.
 In order to make room for this many burials, Mr Howse had coffins removed, broken up and burnt; bodies were thought to have been dumped in the sewer that ran underneath the Chapel, sold for dissection and also covered with quicklime in order to aid decomposition.
-A Report from the Select Committee on the Health of Towns printed in June 1842 heard the testimony of Mr Samuel Pitt, a cabinet maker of 14 Catherine Street, who attended the Chapel for about 6 years.
+A Report from the Select Committee on the Health of Towns printed in June 1842 heard the testimony of Mr Samuel Pitt, a cabinet maker of 14 Catherine Street, who attended the Chapel for about six years.
 He stated that the smell was:

 "most abominable and very injurious; I have frequently gone home myself with a severe headache".

 Surrounded daily by the most appalling assault on the senses, and living cheek-by-jowl with other families in cramped, unsanitary conditions it is not difficult to imagine why Robert Rowen turned to crime.
 Although no-one had expected him to survive his ordeal, somewhat miraculously, he did.
 He also remained in the printing industry, being described variously as a ‘Messenger’, ‘Printers’ Labourer’ and ‘Printer’.
-Over the course of their 26 year marriage Robert and Elizabeth raised at least 9 children together, and lived their entire life around the densely populated Clare Market district.
-As it transpires Robert did have a relatively short life, dying at the age of 46 in 1866.
-Following Robert’s premature death, Elizabeth was left alone to raise at least 3 children under the age of 10.
+Over the course of their twenty-six year marriage Robert and Elizabeth raised at least nine children together, and lived their entire life around the densely populated Clare Market district.
+As it transpires Robert did have a relatively short life, dying at the age of forty-six in 1866.
+Following Robert’s premature death, Elizabeth was left alone to raise at least three children under the age of ten.
 She managed to find work as a Charwoman, cleaning houses.
 Interestingly several of hers and Robert’s children followed their father and grandfather into the printing industry.
-Elizabeth remained to the end of her days in the grinding poverty of the Clare Market area, sharing a house with 32 other people, before dying in 1891 at the age of 70.
+Elizabeth remained to the end of her days in the grinding poverty of the Clare Market area, sharing a house with thirty-two other people, before dying in 1891 at the age of seventy.

 - ^ Morning Post 24 February 1842